 Quality and Durability

 Off-site construction uses the same materials and designs to the same codes and standards as traditional construction.
-In addition, modular buildings are built stronger than most conventional constructed structures because each module is over-engineered to handle road delivery and crane lifts.
+In addition, prefabricated buildings are built stronger than most conventional constructed structures because each module is over-engineered to handle road delivery and crane lifts.
 Precision and quality are also maximized due to the specialized production line where all materials are kept inside, eliminating the potential for moisture to accumulate in the construction material.

 Tax Benefit and Depreciation

 The accumulating benefits of off-site construction ultimately result in more money back in your pocket.
 Less time on-site means the cost of paying for prevailing wages and the tax-payer burden is minimized.
 Building in a controlled environment presents you with a quality and durable building.
-The turnaround speed in which modular buildings are constructed, delivered, and set up allows you to be up and running faster.
+The turnaround speed in which factory built buildings are constructed, delivered, and set up allows you to be up and running faster.